 Deadlines and Dates

-- Fellowship is to take place no earlier than September 1, 2019 and should be completed by May 1, 2020, with final dates to be negotiated with the Library.
+- Fellowship is to take place no earlier than September 1, 2021 and should be completed by May 1, 2022, with final dates to be negotiated with the Libraries, and in accordance with current COVID-related policies for non-Duke visitors to campus.
+The University is maintaining a no-visitor policy through the summer, and has made no announcement yet regarding fall semester.

 For More Information